verlok/vanilla-lazyload/README.md

 ### Local install

-If you prefer to install it in your project, you can:
+If you prefer to install LazyLoad locally in your project, you can either:
 - [download it from the `dist` folder](https://github.com/verlok/lazyload/tree/master/dist).
 The file you typically want to use is **lazyload.transpiled.min.js**.
 - install it with `npm install --save vanilla-lazyload`
 - install it with `bower install vanilla-lazyload`.